DeanLemans/deanlemans.github.io/content/02-digital_garden/book_list.md

 - Summerhill: A Radical Approach to Child Rearing
 - A System for Writing
 - The Very Secret Society of Irregular Witches
+- A Magical Girl Retires
+- 31 idream(idol dream)
+- The Idler's Manifesto: And Other Egoist Writings
+- The Outsider by Colin Wilson](https://www.goodreads.com/en/book/show/67880)